Social Navigator Project

-Hamilton Police Service, in partnership with the City of Hamilton's Neighbourhood Development Strategies, Urban Renewal Section of Economic Development and Hamilton Paramedic Service developed an innovative program to refer “at risk” people and those who have had repeat interactions with the Hamilton Police Service, to the appropriate agencies.
+The Hamilton Police Service and the Hamilton Paramedic Service, in partnership with the City of Hamilton's Neighbourhood Development Strategies, and Urban Renewal Section of Economic Development developed an innovative program to refer "at risk" individuals and those who have had repeat interactions with the Hamilton Police Service, to appropriate health and social service.

-The program is our Social Navigator Project (SNP) and is part of our anti-violence ACTION strategy.
+The program is our Social Navigator Project (SNP) and is part of the Crisis Response Unit.

 Social Navigator Project Mandate